vladdou/ms4-of-stories-shop/README.md

 ### Features Left To Implement

  - Pagination would be a good feauture to have when adding more products to the site
- - To be able to add images to blog posts to make them more vivid and intresting
+ - To be able to add images to blog posts to make them more vivid and interesting
- - Upload a wider range of pictures for each item
+ - To be able to upload a wider range of pictures for each product
  - A newsletter so that users could sign up and get the latest updates and offers

 ## Database